Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Your body hardens to stone as you are granted incredible strength.
-For the duration of this effect, your basic attacks are automatically criticals if they hit. you have advantage on all Prowess (Athletics) checks, and you gain 4 absorption at the start of each of your turns.
+For the duration of this effect, your basic attacks are automatically criticals if they hit.
+You have advantage on all Prowess (Athletics) checks, and you gain 4 absorption at the start of each of your turns.

 ### Blessing of Diamonds